-Andrew Hay is an information security industry veteran with more than 20 years of experience as a security practitioner, industry analyst, and executive.
-As the Co-Founder & Chief Technology Officer (CTO) for LEO Cyber Security, he is a member of the senior executive leadership team responsible for the creation and driving of the strategic vision for the company.
+As the Chief Operating Officer (COO) and Chief Technology Officer (CTO) for LEO Cyber Security, he is a member of the senior executive leadership team responsible for the creation and driving of the strategic vision for the company.
 One of his primary responsibilities is the development and delivery of the company’s comprehensive cyber security, digital forensics, incident response, cloud architecture, and advanced research centers of excellence.

 As the Chief Information Security Officer (CISO) at DataGravity, Inc., he advocated for the company’s total information security needs and was responsible for the development and delivery of the company’s comprehensive information security strategy.

 Andrew was formally the Director of Security Research at OpenDNS where he led the research agenda and efforts for the company.
 Andrew was instrumental in raising the profile of the company and its research prior to its acquisition by Cisco Systems in 2015.
-Prior to joining OpenDNS he was the Director of Applied Security Research and Chief Evangelist at CloudPassage, Inc. Prior to that, Andrew served as a Senior Security Analyst for 451 Research’s Enterprise Security Practice (ESP) providing technology vendors, private equity firms, venture capitalists and end users with strategic advisory services – including competitive research, new product and go-to-market positioning, investment due diligence and tactical partnership, and M&A strategy.
+Prior to joining OpenDNS, he was the Director of Applied Security Research and Chief Evangelist at CloudPassage, Inc. Before CloudPassage, Andrew served as a Senior Security Analyst for 451 Research’s Enterprise Security Practice (ESP) providing technology vendors, private equity firms, venture capitalists and end users with strategic advisory services – including competitive research, new product and go-to-market positioning, investment due diligence and tactical partnership, and M&A strategy.
 Through his work at 451 Research, Andrew was instrumental in securing tens of millions of dollars in equity investment for numerous security product vendors.
-He is a veteran strategist with more than a decade of experience related to endpoint, network and security management across various product sectors, including security information and event management (SIEM); log management; deep packet inspection (DPI); security analytics; vulnerability management; penetration testing; intrusion detection and prevention (IDS/IPS); firewall; threat intelligence; application whitelisting; network and host forensics; incident response; and governance, risk and compliance (GRC).

 Andrew was honored with the title of Security Thought Leader in May 2008 by the SANS Institute; named an IT Knowledge Exchange blogger of the week in June 2009; listed as one of the 10 ‘Infosec Folk to Follow on the Twitters’ by Matthew Grant in November 2010; listed as one of the Most Powerful Voices in Security by SYS-CON Media’s Jim Kaskade in September 2011; named one of Tripwire Inc.’s Top 25 Influencers in Security in December 2011; named one of the Top Chief Security Officers (CSOs) to Follow on Twitter by CEOWORLD Magazine in April 2014; and named one of the 100 DevOps leaders, enthusiasts, and experts you should follow today by TechBeacon in September 2015.